tshepang/blog/content/Philip Seymour Hoffman and 'Capote'.md

 categories = ['movies']
 +++

-In my search for the year\'s masterpiece I went on and watched Philip Seymour Hoffman\'s celebrated performance playing the title character in *Capote*.
-It actually turned out to be his worst performance yet (I\'ve previously respected him for his great talent as well as playing controversial characters) even if it has been honored with a best actor Oscar.
+In my search for the year's masterpiece I went on and watched Philip Seymour Hoffman's celebrated performance playing the title character in *Capote*.
+It actually turned out to be his worst performance yet (I've previously respected him for his great talent as well as playing controversial characters) even if it has been honored with a best actor Oscar.
 It was especially irritating perhaps because it looked so